 Hip/trendy wedding venues

-For those craving a thoroughly cosmopolitan affair, there are numerous wedding venues in and around Minneapolis that can deliver.
+For those craving a thoroughly cosmopolitan affair, there are numerous wedding venues in and around Minneapolis that our devon wedding photographer has enumerated.
 Refurbished spaces and converted buildings offer an open space and a blank slate for your imagination to go wild.
 Spaces include: